 - Very important: you’ll receive a confirmation email with a link to click.
 You need to be able to receive that email and click the link.

-2. Copy the DNS Records
+2. Make a Copy of the DNS Records

 Many online guides fail to mention this step, but it’s critical!!!
 After you transfer the domain name, these records will disappear so you need to copy them now, ESPECIALLY if you are using an email address @yourdomainname!